Bogehaven/Exam/content/blog/dataviz-exam/index.md

 ### Youtube

 To further explore the trends occuring throughout time, the views for each Youtube channel was visualized through a racing bar chart.
 This chart type has the advantage of utilizing the extra time dimension, and due to the fast moving pace of the graph, it has potential to attract the attention of the reader compared to other choices.
+It packs a lot of information, and being interactive, it allows the user to pause and observe the values at any given time.

 <iframe src="https://flo.uri.sh/visualisation/2544074/embed" width="1200" height="900" frameborder="0"></iframe>